First Time in SF?

 Footwear

-Comfortable walking shoes are non-negotiable.
-These hills are no joke.
+Walking shoes are non-negotiable.
+The hills are steep.

 Golden Gate Bridge

-Walk or bike across for incredible views.
-Start from the south side near the Welcome Center for the best photo spots.
-Best light: morning or sunset.
+Walk or bike across.
+Start from the south side near the Welcome Center for the best photo angles.
+Best light is morning or sunset.

 Alcatraz Island

-Book tickets 2–3 weeks in advance at alcatrazcruises.com.
+Book tickets 2 to 3 weeks in advance at alcatrazcruises.com.
 The audio tour is one of the best in the country.
-Night tours are even more atmospheric.
+Night tours are smaller and more atmospheric.

 Fisherman’s Wharf & Pier 39

-Touristy, yes — but the sea lions, clam chowder bread bowls, and Musée Mécanique (a free vintage arcade) are worth the trip.
+Touristy.
+The sea lions, clam chowder bread bowls, and Musée Mécanique (a free vintage arcade) are the reasons to go.

 Chinatown

 The oldest Chinatown in North America.
-Walk through the Dragon’s Gate, explore the alleys and temples, and get dim sum.
-Try Good Mong Kok Bakery.
+Walk through the Dragon’s Gate, the alleys, and the temples.
+Get dim sum at Good Mong Kok Bakery.

 Golden Gate Park

 Bigger than Central Park.
-Visit the California Academy of Sciences, the Japanese Tea Garden, or just wander the trails and meadows.
+The California Academy of Sciences, the Japanese Tea Garden, the de Young, plus trails and meadows.

 Cable Cars

-Ride the Powell-Hyde line for the best views.
-Go early morning or after 6 PM to skip the long lines at Powell & Market.
+Take the Powell-Hyde line for the best views.
+Go before 9am or after 6pm to skip the long lines at Powell and Market.

 Neighborhoods to Explore

-San Francisco is a city of neighborhoods, each with its own personality.
-Don’t just stay in one — hop between them.
+San Francisco is a city of neighborhoods, each with its own character.
+Hop between them.

 North Beach

-The Italian QuarterOld-world cafes, City Lights Bookstore, and some of the best nightlife in the city.
-Order a cappuccino and stay awhile.
+The Italian QuarterOld-school cafes, City Lights Bookstore, late-night bars.
+Order a cappuccino at Caffe Trieste and stay awhile.

 The Mission

-Murals, Tacos & NightlifeVibrant street murals, legendary taquerias (La Taqueria, El Farolito), and a hip bar scene.
+Murals, Tacos, NightlifeStreet murals, taquerias (La Taqueria, El Farolito), and a long bar strip on Valencia.
 The sunniest neighborhood in SF.

 The Castro